10 Things You Didn’t Know About The 1996 Chicago Bulls

 510QbNb9fgL

 In order to get Dennis Rodman from the San Antonio Spurs, Phil Jackson and the Chicago Bulls front office had to get the approval from Michael Jordan and Scottie Pippen to acquire Rodman.
-Jordan was in-all for the rebound and defensive master and the rest is history.
+Jordan was all-in for the rebound and defensive master, and the rest is history.

 96-Bulls